-Since vinyl can mimic the look of most material, it can also, to a degree, mimic its feels.
+Since vinyl can mimic the look of most materials, it can also, to a degree, mimic its feel.
 For example, some vinyl flooring tiles can resemble the look and feel of wooden tiles.
 There are also vinyl flooring designs that also resemble stone walkways and granite tiles.

 Temperature-wise, vinyl flooring is warmer than most flooring materials.
 So sometimes, people get surprised when stepping on what they think is a ceramic tile because it’s warmer and comfortable, only to find out that it’s actually a vinyl flooring tile.

 Porcelain, granite, ceramic, etc., are excellent flooring materials, but they cost more than vinyl.
 Vinyl is one of the most inexpensive materials you can get for your floor.
 While vinyl is a good option for those on a budget, certain factors affect the pricing of this flooring material.